-Professionals Number of Staff CURRENT RATIO Staff to Student Recommended Ratio Employee Assistance Program 2 1 to 17,5000 1 to 5000 School Counselors (Guidance Counselors) 450 1 to 524 1 to 250 ESE(Exceptional Student Education) Counselors 44 1 to 795 Based on student need, per IDEA School Psychologists 120 1 to 2,262 1 to 500 Family Therapists 47 1 to 5,777 1 to 250 School Social Workers 136 1 to 1,196 1 to 250 Health Services (Nurses) 23 1 to 3,884 1 to 750
+Professionals Number of Staff CURRENT RATIO Staff to Student (237,557) Employee Assistance Program 4 1 to 7,992 (Ratio EAP counselor to staff) School Counselors (Guidance Counselors) 490 1 to 485 ESE (Exceptional Student Education) Counselors 44 1 to 838 (ESE students - 36,876) School Psychologists 120 1 to 1,980 Family Therapists 47 1 to 5,054 School Social Workers 155 1 to 1,533 Health Services (Nurses) 23 1 to 10,329

 - 19. Includes system for tracking the number of students at high risk for mental health or co-occurring substance abuse disorders who received mental health screenings or assessments; number of students referred to school-based mental health services providers; number of students referred to community-based mental health services providers; number of students who received school-based interventions, services or assistance; and number of students who received community-based interventions, services or assistance. - Family Counseling Program: Student demographic information is entered into a local database and the total number of referrals is reported annually. - School Social Work Program: Student referrals are documented in the Behavior and Academic Support Intervention Services database (BASIS).
-The BASIS database also includes the number and types of interventions provided per student. - Psychological Services: for a psychoeducational evaluation, referrals are created in BASIS and sent into the district office to be opened and assigned to a school psychologist.
+The BASIS database also includes the number and types of interventions provided per student.

+- Psychological Services: for a psychoeducational evaluation, referrals are created in BASIS and sent into the district office to be opened and assigned to a school psychologist.
 The database includes types of referrals, consent received dates, and evaluation completion dates.
 When a student is referred to a school psychologist for mental health counseling, the services are documented by the individual practitioner in Accelify.
-This includes student names, type of services provided, frequency/duration, and date/time of service.

-- Exceptional Student Education Counseling: When it is determined through data collection (i.e. observations, prior interventions) that a student who has an IEP may benefit from counseling, then the IEP team convenes to determine if the service is needed.
+This includes student names, type of services provided, frequency/duration, and date/time of service. - Exceptional Student Education Counseling: When it is determined through data collection (i.e. observations, prior interventions) that a student who has an IEP may benefit from counseling, then the IEP team convenes to determine if the service is needed.
 The counseling is then added as a related service to the IEP and documented in Accelify as it occurs. - School Counseling (Guidance): Formal and informal referrals for school counseling services are made by staff, students, or stakeholders via school-based systems.
 Interventions are documented in the student information system based upon the service delivery model and American School Counselor Association (ASCA) standards. - Nursing (Student Health): Students with chronic health conditions requiring counseling services are referred to the school social worker.
-The total number of referrals are entered on a Monthly Summary Log and reported to Florida Department of Health. - Community Providers: Referrals through BASIS to community providers can be tracked to identify the number of referrals and status of the referral.
+Students can be identified by clinic nurse and utilize the mental health nurse for student, teacher, family and mental health follow up.
+The total number of referrals are entered on a Monthly Summary Log and reported to Florida Department of Health. - Positive Behavior Interventions and Support (PBIS): As part of the Multi-tiered System of Supports/Response to Intervention (MTSS/Rtl) students accruing 10 or more behavioral incidents are supported by PBIS Specialists to ensure fidelity of implementation of schoolbased interventions to reduce subsequent behavioral incidents. - Community Providers: Referrals through BASIS to community providers can be tracked to identify the number of referrals and status of the referral.